AnabelaLealCosta19/cosmic-match/README.md

 - **Functionality executed on page load**
     - When the user loads the page, the code checks if there's a player name stored from a previous session.
         * No player name is found: first start page modal is displayed and the default difficulty level easy is set.
-        * Previous player details are found: display repeat start page modal, update the player name and difficulty button selected in modal, update player name and difficulty in main page.
+        * Previous player details are found: display repeat start page modal, update the player name and difficulty button focused in the modal, update player name and difficulty in main page.

 - **First start page modal**
-    - When arriving at the page for the first time, this modal pops up to collect the players' name and gives him the option to select the desired difficulty level.
+    - When arriving at the page for the first time, this modal pops up to collect the player's name and give him the option to select the desired difficulty level.
 Please note that the difficulty easy is selected by default.
     - The input of the player name is required and limited to 10 characters to allow it to be displayed neatly across all devices.
     - The active/clicked button has distinct styling to clearly indicate to the user which difficulty has been selected.
 Choosing a different difficulty will simply remove this styling from this button and add it to the newly selected one.
     - The play now button changes his styling on hover to indicate that it's clickable to the user.
     - The modal has been programmed to only close when clicking on the "Play now" button - not when clicking outside the modal or pressing enter after typing in the name.
 This is to ensure that all details have been given and that the needed functionality to set up the game is executed.
     - Functionality executed upon pressing "Play now":
         * Store player name and difficulty selected
-        * Depending on difficulty selected: adapt time limit, display difficulty and select cards used
+        * Depending on difficulty: adapt time limit, display difficulty and select cards used
         * Shuffle cards and start timer

 ![First start page](assets/images/readme/first-start-page.png)

 - **Repeat start page modal**
     - For any subsequent times that the user visits this website, this modal pops up.
 It has text that indicates that Cosmic Match is aware that it has already been played by the user.
-Additionally, the modal displays the players' name and difficulty preference from their last session.
+Additionally, the modal displays the player's name and difficulty preference from their last session.
     - The user has the option to change the difficulty.
 The active/clicked button has distinct styling, which changes if another difficulty is selected.
     - The user can also change the player name by clicking on the link *"You're not [player name]?"*.
 Upon clicking, a field for the name input opens, which allows the user to update his current player name.
 Updating the name is optional and limited to 10 characters.
 Please note that the player name will only be updated if this field isn't empty.
     - The modal has been programmed to only close when clicking on the "Play now" button - not when clicking outside the modal or pressing enter after typing in the name.
 This is to ensure that the needed functionality to set up the game is executed.
-    - The play now button changes his styling on hover to indicate that it's clickable to the user.
+    - The play now button changes his styling on hover to indicate that it's clickable.
     - Functionality executed upon pressing "Play now":
         * Depending on difficulty selected: adapt time limit, display difficulty and select cards used
         * Check if new player name has been provided and update it accordingly